operator-framework/java-operator-sdk/README.md

 </dependency>
 ```

-In addition the `@Controllers` needs to be registered as a bean.
+Note that controllers needs to be registered as a bean.
 Either annotation them with Spring's
  `@Component` or `@Service` annotation (see Spring docs for all possibilities, also our sample for component scanning).
+After controllers are registered as a bean, gets automatically registered also to operator.

 Kubernetes client creation by properties is also supported, for complete list see: [Link for config class]